 If you have questions about the project or comments you would like to share with the City, please email us here.

-- April 17, 2019 - FAA Hosts Upcoming Workshops for Metroplex Project: The Federal Aviation Administration's (FAA's) proposed Denver Metroplex project would allow for more direct and efficient routing of aircraft into and out of Denver and surrounding airports; thus enhancing aviation safety and reducing flight delays.
+- April 17, 2019 - The Federal Aviation Administration's (FAA's) proposed Denver Metroplex project could adjust flight patterns in an effort to allow for more direct and efficient routing of aircraft into and out of Denver.
 The Denver Metroplex project is a federal action under the National Environmental Policy Act (NEPA).
 The FAA will be hosting upcoming public workshops for the Metroplex project.
 To learn more, click here.